Cultural evolution via iterated learning and communication explains efficient color naming systems

 \section{Not all efficient systems are human-like}

-We considered a class of artificial color naming systems related to one considered by \shortciteA{zaslavsky-et-al-2022-nafaanra}.
-In the class we consider, each named category $w$ is modeled as a spherical Gaussian-shaped kernel with mean (prototype) $x_w$ in 3-dimensional CIELAB color space, such that the distribution over words $w$ given a color chip $c$ is:
+We considered a natural class of artificial color naming systems (see e.g.\ \shortciteNP{Abbott2016FocalCA,zaslavsky-et-al-2022-nafaanra}).
+In this class, each named category $w$ is modeled as a spherical Gaussian-shaped kernel with mean (prototype) $x_w$ in 3-dimensional CIELAB color space (Figure \ref{fig:maps}, top right panel), such that the distribution over words $w$ given a color chip $c$ at location $x_c$ in CIELAB space is:

 where $\eta > 0$ is a parameter controlling the precision of the Gaussian kernel.
-We then generated artificial color category systems with $K=3 \dots 10$ categories each, by first sampling $\eta$ randomly from a uniform distribution over the interval $[0.001, 0.005]$ and then sampling the prototype $x_w$ of each category $w$ randomly, without replacement, from a uniform distribution over the cells of the color naming grid shown at the top of Figure \ref{fig:maps}.
-In analyzing these systems, we drew on the following three quantities from the IB framework as presented by \shortciteA{Zaslavsky2018a}: the complexity of a category system, gNID (a measure of dissimilarity between two category systems), and $\epsilon$ (a measure of inefficiency, or deviation from the theoretical limit of efficiency).
+We then generated artificial color category systems with $K=3 \dots 10$ categories each, by first sampling $\eta$ randomly from a uniform distribution over the interval $[0.001, 0.005]$ for each system and then sampling the prototype $x_w$ of each category $w$ randomly, without replacement, from a uniform distribution over the cells of the color naming grid shown in the top left panel of Figure \ref{fig:maps}; this shows the same set of colors as in the top right panel, but now in a 2-D array.
+In analyzing these systems, we draw on four quantities from the IB framework as presented by \shortciteA{Zaslavsky2018a} and reviewed below in Appendix~\ref{appendix:IB}: the complexity of a category system, the accuracy of a category system, $\epsilon$ (a measure of the inefficiency of a category system, or its deviation from the theoretical limit of efficiency), and gNID (a measure of dissimilarity between two category systems).
 We noted that the range of complexity (in the IB sense) for systems in the World Color Survey (WCS) was $[0.84, 2.65]$, and also noted that our random model sometimes generated systems outside this range; we only considered artificial systems with complexity within this range, and generated $100$ such systems for each $K$; we refer to these systems as RM, for random model.